josemarquezjaramillo/crypto-rl-portfolio/documentation/PROJECT_SPECIFICATION.md

 - Optimization: Adam optimizer with learning rate 1e-4
 - Batch size: 64 transitions sampled uniformly from replay buffer
 - Loss function: Mean Squared Error (MSE) between current Q-values Q(s,a) and target Q-values r + γ max_a' Q_target(s', a')
-  - **Implementation note**: Code uses `nn.functional.mse_loss`, not Huber loss as originally planned
+  - **Implementation note**: Code defaults to `nn.functional.mse_loss` for standard DQN training
   - MSE is more sensitive to outlier Q-values, which becomes problematic when gamma is misspecified
-  - **Recommendation**: Consider switching to Huber loss (`nn.functional.smooth_l1_loss`) for robustness to Q-value outliers during training, particularly important given the Q-value instability observed with gamma=0.99
+  - **Huber loss implementation**: Huber loss (`nn.functional.smooth_l1_loss`) has been implemented as a configurable option via `DQNConfig.use_huber_loss` parameter for robustness to Q-value outliers during training, particularly important when exploring higher gamma values (0.9, 0.99)
   - Huber loss combines MSE for small errors with L1 for large errors, providing gradient clipping effect that can stabilize learning when Q-values temporarily diverge [mnih2015dqn]
+  - Hyperparameter search will empirically compare MSE vs Huber loss across different gamma configurations

 *Device Handling*:
 The implementation properly handles CPU/GPU device placement via `.to(device)` methods on both StateEncoder and QNetwork.
 Tensors are moved to the appropriate device during encoding and training.